Homotopy Brunnian links and the $\kappa$-invariant: Introduction

 \item for any representative link $L \in BLM(n)$ we have the following expansion in the above basis:

-\end{enumerate} \end{mthm} Recall \cite{Sullivan77, Hain84} that the {\em homotopy periods} of a simply connected manifold $M$ (with finite Betti numbers) are integrals in the differential forms on $M$ which detect all nontrivial elements of $\pi_\ast(M)\otimes\Q$.
+where $\mu(1, \sigma(2), \ldots , \sigma(n-1); n)$ are Milnor's $\mu$--invariants of Brunnian links. \end{enumerate} \end{mthm} Recall \cite{Sullivan77, Hain84} that the {\em homotopy periods} of a simply connected manifold $M$ (with finite Betti numbers) are integrals in the differential forms on $M$ which detect all nontrivial elements of $\pi_\ast(M)\otimes\Q$.
 It is well known that the homotopy periods problem is completely solvable; see \cite{Sullivan77, Hain84} and the recent work \cite{Sinha-Walter08}.
-As a direct consequence of \ref{item:kappa-mu} we obtain \begin{cor} Given any $L\in BLM(n)$, the associated $\mu$-invariants\footnote{Following the convention in \cite{Milnor57}, we use $\mu$ rather than $\bar{\mu}$ here because the indeterminacy vanishes.} $\{\mu(1, \sigma(2)$, $\ldots$, $\sigma(n-1); n)(L)\}_\sigma$, $\sigma\in \Sigma(2,\ldots,n-1)$ are fully determined by the homotopy periods of the basis elements $B(n,\sigma)$. \end{cor} \no The inspiration for the proof of the Main Theorem comes from the techniques introduced by the first author in \cite{Cohen05} and from the algebraic proof of \cite{Kom-Milnor08,Kom-Milnor-degree09}.
-This seems like a promising approach for answering Question~\ref{q:koschorke}, not least because a generalization of the $n=3$ case suffices to completely answer the question for 3-component links (see in particular \cite[Section~5]{Kom-Milnor08}).
-Moreover, Corollary~\ref{cor:homotopy-periods} implies that the $\mu$-invariants of homotopy Brunnian links can be computed by Chen's iterated integrals \cite{Hain84}, which in this light appear as generalized Gauss integrals and hence as a possible source of invariants for fluid flows \cite[p.~176]{ArnoldKhesin} (see also \cite{Kom-higher-helicity1,Kom-higher-helicity2}).
+As a direct consequence of \ref{item:kappa-mu} we obtain \begin{cor} Given any $L\in BLM(n)$, the associated $\mu$-invariants $\{\mu(1, \sigma(2)$, $\ldots$, $\sigma(n-1); n)(L)\}_\sigma$, $\sigma\in \Sigma(2,\ldots,n-1)$ are fully determined by the homotopy periods of the basis elements $B(n,\sigma)$. \end{cor}

-This paper is structured as follows.
-In Section~\ref{S:string-links}, we gather basic facts about string links and use them to provide an algebraic characterization of $BLM(n)$.
-Then, in Section~\ref{S:torus} we review algebraic properties of the torus homotopy groups $[\T^{n-1}, \Omega\Cnf(n)]$ and, in anticipation of the proof of the Main Theorem, recognize an analogue of $BLM(n)$ in this context.
-Finally, we prove the theorem in Section~\ref{S:proof}.
-By the usual abuse of notation we often do not make a distinction between equivalence classes and their representatives.
+The inspiration for the proof of the Main Theorem comes from the algebraic techniques introduced by the first author in \cite{Cohen05} and from the second proof in \cite[Section~5]{Kom-Milnor08}.
+Moreover, Corollary~\ref{cor:homotopy-periods} implies that the $\mu$-invariants of homotopy Brunnian links can be computed by Chen's iterated integrals \cite{Hain84}, which in this light appear as generalized Gauss integrals and hence as a possible source of invariants for fluid flows \cite[p.~176]{ArnoldKhesin} (see also \cite{Kom-higher-helicity2}).